Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Where you hold the brush.
-Usually made from painted or varnished wood, but it can also be made from plastic.
-The length can vary from short to really long.
+Usually made from painted or varnished wood, but it can also be made from plastic or metal.
+The length can vary from short to long.

 Bristles or Hairs

 The part of the brush that holds and applies the paint.
 They can be natural or synthetic.
 Good quality brushes have firmly held bristles.
 It’s important that they don’t fall out while you are painting, for aesthetic reasons and because you may create messes on your painting when you try to remove them.

 Usually made from metal, it connects the handle to the hairs, and keeps the bristles in shape.
 A good ferrule does not rust or come loose.